Can I Eat Expired Orange Mint?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, let's talk about expiration dates versus best quality for Orange Mint.
-The expiration date is the date until which the product is guaranteed to be safe to consume.
+The expiration date is the date until which the product is may be safe if properly stored to consume.
 Once that date passes, it's advisable not to eat it as the quality and safety may have deteriorated.
 On the other hand, the best quality date refers to the period during which the product is at its freshest and most flavorful, but it doesn't necessarily mean it's unsafe to eat after that date.
 For example, if you have a pack of Orange Mint leaves with an expiration date of June 1st, you should not consume them after that date for safety reasons.
 However, if the best quality date is May 25th, the leaves may still be safe to eat after that date, but the flavor and freshness might not be as good.
 Personally, I tend to follow the expiration dates for perishable items like herbs to ensure food safety.
 However, if the product looks and smells fine past the best quality date, I might still use it for cooking or making infused water, considering it's safe to consume.

 How can I tell if Orange Mint has gone bad?